How Can You Survive a Nuclear Attack?

 How Many Nuclear Weapons Does Each Country Have?

 These numbers are estimates, but they’re accurate enough to give us a pretty clear picture of who has what.
+These numbers also give you a good idea of how hard it would be to survive a nuclear attack if it came from one of the large nuclear powers.

 - Russia has around 7,000 nukes.